Using Exploratory Questions#

 The real problem is that programmers have spent far too much time worrying about efficiency in the wrong places and at the wrong times; premature optimization is the root of all evil (or at least most of it) in programming. [emphasis added]

-How is this question answered accomplished?
-Programmers use tools called profilers that dip into a running program every few milliseconds to see what functions are currently running.
+This is accomplished using a tool called a profiler, which dips into a running program every few milliseconds to see what functions are currently running.
 Then after the program has finished running, it reports how often each part of the program code was found to be running, giving the user a sense of the overall distribution of time spent running different parts of the code.

 If the preceding example feels too niche — you want to be a data scientist, after all, not a software engineer! — let’s consider a different example.
 Suppose you’ve been hired by a new non-profit interested in helping reduce energy use in buildings in the United States.
 They know that fixed structures (factors, stores, houses, etc.) are responsible for a huge share of US energy consumption, and are interested in figuring out how to drive down that energy use by helping building owners improve the energy efficiency of their buildings (by providing information on things like government subsidies for efficiency improvements and the potential value of energy efficient windows, better heating and cooling, etc.).